-This article was last updated May 01, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated May 01, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Spending $3,000 or more abroad on a credit card with a foreign transaction fee can sometimes cost you as much as an annual fee on a card that has no foreign transaction fees.